About your Educational Benefits

 Tuition Grant in Aid

-UNE employees can take undergraduate courses at $50 per course and graduate courses for $100 per course.
+UNE employees can take undergraduate courses for $50 per course and graduate courses for $100 per course.
 Full-time employees are limited to two courses per semester.
 Half-time employees may take one course per semester.
-Dependent children of full-time employees may take course work at a discount of 25% and then 50% after two and then five years, respectively, of continuous service.
-Spouses of full-time employees have some limited benefits as well.
+Discounts on courses are for tuition only and do not include additional fees or materials.
+Refer to Student Financial Services and/or the Academic Catalog for cost information.

-Council of Independent Colleges (CIC)
+Council of Independent Colleges

-If you are a full-time employee, you and your dependent children may attend any of 300+ private independent colleges that are part of the Council of Independent Colleges Tuition Exchange Program on a tuition-free basis.
+After one year of uninterrupted full-time service, your dependent children may apply for tuition-free acceptance to undergraduate programs at any members of the Council of Independent Colleges.
 Please submit your CIC application for any academic year by October 15 of the prior year.
-For example, if an employee’s child is applying for college acceptance for next fall, the CIC application is due in UNE’s Financial Aid Office by the previous October 15.
-Applications submitted after that date will be reviewed on a case by case basis.
-You can find additional information on the CIC web page.
+For example, if an employee’s child is applying for college acceptance for next fall, the CIC application is due in UNE’s Human Resource Office by the previous October 15.
+Applications submitted after that date will be reviewed on a case-by-case basis.

-The Tuition Exchange Program (TEP)
+The Tuition Exchange

-The University has established the following guidelines for awarding Tuition Exchange eligibility:
+The University has established the following guidelines for awarding tuition exchange eligibility: